The importance of building orientationLast updated 3:56 pm, Friday 27th March 2015

 Using the Sun to your advantage when you orientate your building

 The fact the sun is lower in the sky in Winter than in Summer allows us to plan and construct buildings that capture that free heat in Winter and reject the heat in Summer.
 The orientation of the whole building plays an important part in ensuring such a 'passive' process works.
-See the diagram below.
+Refer to the diagram below for an explanation.

 Ideal house orientation